sass/sass/README.md

   and it can also contribute to bloated CSS output when the styles themselves are duplicated.
 The new module system should only compile a file once, at least for the default configuration.

+### Non-Goals

+These are potential goals that we have explicitly decided to avoid pursuing for various reasons.
+Some of them may be on the table for future work, but none are expected to land in Sass 4.

+* **Dynamic imports**.
+Allowing the path to a module to be defined dynamically, whether by including variables or including it in a conditional block, moves away from being declarative.
+In addition to making stylesheets harder to read, this makes any sort of static analysis more difficult—and actually impossible in the general case.
+It also limits the possibility of future implementation optimizations.

+* **Importing multiple files at once**.
+In addition to the long-standing reason that this hasn't been supported—that it opens authors up to sneaky and difficult-to-debug ordering bugs—this violates the principle of locality by obfuscating which files are imported and thus where names come from.

+* **Extend-only imports**.
+The idea of importing a file so that the CSS it generates isn't emitted unless it's `@extend`ed is cool, but it's also a lot of extra work.
+This is the most likely feature to end up in a future release, but it's not central enough to the module system to include in Sass 4.